jsabater/genesisng/ZATO.md

 sudo systemctl status docker
 ```

-Add your username to the docker group so there’s no need to use sudo to launch
+Add your username to the docker group so there’s no need to use sudo to manage
 the container:

 `sudo usermod -aG docker ${USER}`